manuu1311/RaccoonRacing/README.md

 - **Networking**: online play uses a signaling server purely to exchange connection info (host generates a join code, client uses it), after which the session becomes direct peer-to-peer, the signaling server never touches gameplay traffic.
 LAN play skips signaling entirely: the host broadcasts on the local network and clients either enter an IP manually or use one-click discovery to catch the broadcast and join automatically.
 - **Multiplayer**: each player is authoritative of his own kart, while host is authoritative for one shot events, such as collisions with props and karts.
 Light client-side prediction is used to keep local collisions responsive.
 - **Split-screen architecture**: viewport/camera setup, HUD, and minimap all have a per-player color and input-device assignment is resolved once at lobby setup.
 The game window is split into up to 4 sub-windows, which only follow a different camera, but with the same source of truth.
 - **Custom physics**: the game's physics was built from scratch, to replicate the original, bouncy, flash-like collisions.
-Godot's physics was only employed for basic polygon intersection.
-## AI (in progress)

-The current milestone: training two reinforcement-learning agents inside the finished game environment.
-This is the actively developed part of the project right now.

-- **Racer agent**: trained to win races using the actual physics, track layouts, and item system.
-- **Disruptor agent**: an adversarial agent trained specifically to place mines and disrupt the human player's strategy, rather than to race optimally itself.

 ## Building from source

 1. Install [Godot 4.6.2 Stable](https://godotengine.org/download).
 2. Clone the repo and open `project.godot` in the Godot editor.
 3. Run the project (`F5`), or export via **Project → Export** using the included export presets for Windows/Linux/Android.
 **Optional — smaller builds:** the standard editor export includes engine modules the game doesn't use, which inflates the build to ~160MB.
-A custom-compiled Godot build with those modules stripped brings it down to ~100–120MB depending on platform.
+A custom-compiled Godot build with those modules stripped brings it down to ~80–120MB depending on platform.

 ### Custom build
 - Download: [Build template](github-data/Build/build_template.gdbuild)